cesium-ml/baselayer/doc/extending.md

 #### Project Metadata and Compatibility

 External services may include a `pyproject.toml` file to provide metadata and compatibility information.
-This is especially important when multiple applications (or versions) are built on top of Baselayer.
+It specifies plugin meta-data, and also compatibility with other packages—enforced by baselayer.

 In this file: